junxit/us-congress-code/title-16/chapter-9/sec-742f.md

 ### Pilot Projects

 Pub.
 L. 105–242, § 4(a), Oct.
 5, 1998, 112 Stat.
 1575, as amended, formerly set out as a note under this section, was transferred and is classified to section 742f–1 of this title.

+### Executive Documents

+### Transfer of Functions

+Transfer of functions to Secretary of Commerce from Secretary of the Interior by Reorg.
+Plan No. 4 of 1970, eff.
+Oct.
+3, 1970, 35 F.R.
+15627, 84 Stat.
+2090, see note set out under section 742b of this title.